kev-luo/Daily-Scheduler/README.md

 ## Description

 Using the jQuery and Moment.js libraries eases the workload of manipulating the DOM, making the process a lot less tedious.
 In addition to shortening the process of creating elements, I was also able to implement additional functionalities to the scheduler that would otherwise have been much more difficult to do writing the javaScript myself.
 For instance, the each() function allowed me to loop through an object and return its keys and values if needed.
 This was utilized in creating each row's time blocks.
 The each() function also allowed me to loop through specific elements, which is how I color coded each textarea.
-What was your motivation?

-Why did you build this project?

-What problem does it solve?

-What did you learn?

-What makes your project stand out?

-If there are a lot of features consider adding a heading called "features" and listing them there

 ## Table of Contents
 * Process